 The ‘Novel Species Paving the way for Biodiversity Conservation Programme’ has uncovered over 40 species previously unknown to science, among them are included 2 species of gecko, 4 snake species, 12 frogs and 23 lichens.

 Click here to view the full list of species identified.

-In addition to the above lichen discoveries, the programme also supported the discovery of 152 new Lichen records from Sri Lanka; while these species have been previously discovered in other countries, they have not been recorded from Sri Lanka before.
+The programme also supported the discovery of 162 new Lichen records from Sri Lanka; while these species have been previously discovered in other countries, they had not been recorded from Sri Lanka before.